Coding

 Textiles

-Students are taught to interpret and use commercial sewing patterns, and to safely use electonic sewing machines and other textiles equipment.
-Students apply these skills by producing a pencil case and a pair of designer shorts featuring decorative finishing.
-Students are encouraged to make their own design choices through these projects.
+Students are taught to interpret and use commercial sewing patterns, and to safely use sewing machines and other textiles equipment.
+Students apply these skills by producing a pencil case and a pair of shorts featuring decorative finishing.
+Students are taught and encouraged to think critically and creatively throughout all assignments.

 Wood